spatie/laravel-mailcoach-docs-old/docs/package/api/subscribers.md

 ## Confirm a subscriber

-To confirm a subscriber's subscription to an email list, you can send a `POST` request to the `/mailcoach/api/subscribers/<id>/confirm` endpoint
+To confirm a subscriber's subscription to an email list, you can send a `POST` request to the `/mailcoach/api/subscribers/<id or encoded email>/confirm` endpoint

 ```shell script
 $ MAILCOACH_TOKEN="your API token"